Illustration of How Acid Brightens Flavor in Soups, Sauces, and Braises

 Acid is one part of a larger seasoning system.
 Good cooks usually think in layers.

-This sequence is not absolute, but it is reliable.
-A dish that is well browned but still dull often needs acid.
-A dish that tastes heavy may need acid and salt together.
-A dish that is already lively may need none at all.
+This sequence is not rigid, but it is reliable.
+A dish that is beautifully browned but still dull often needs acid.
+A dish that tastes rich but sleepy may need acid and salt together.
+A dish that already feels lively may need nothing at all.

-Here are a few common situations where acid helps.
+Here are a few common situations where acid makes a dramatic difference.

 Flat vegetable soup

 A cauliflower soup tastes smooth but bland.
-Salt has been added.
+Salt is already present.
 A small amount of lemon juice at the end makes the cauliflower flavor more distinct and keeps the soup from tasting starchy.

 Heavy beef stew

-A beef stew with red wine, carrots, and onions tastes rich but sleepy.
-A spoonful of red wine vinegar added just before serving gives the sauce definition.
+A beef stew with red wine, carrots, onions, and potatoes tastes rich but sleepy.
+A spoonful of red wine vinegar added just before serving gives the sauce more definition.

 Too-sweet tomato sauce